nishanth-1431/core-java-learning/15-exceptions/README.md

 - Nested try blocks
 - throw — manually throwing an exception
 - throws — declaring that a method might throw an exception
-- Custom exceptions — creating your own exception class
+- Custom exceptions — creating your own exception class.